Appearance

 // Presets handle the structural rules

-layeredArchitecture(p, { layers: { ... } })
+...layeredArchitecture(p, { layers: { ... } }),

-// Custom rules handle project-specific concerns
+// Custom rules handle project-specific concerns (builders, no .check())